isomerpages/govtech-stp/_travel-and-health-control-measures/covid-19-tests/covid-19-tests-for-travel-to-singapore.md

 Travellers who fail to produce the required documentary proof of a valid negative pre-departure COVID-19 PCR test may be denied boarding or turned away.

-To check if a COVID-19 PCR test is required before your departure for Singaproe, please refer to the "Travel and Health Control measures" or "Requirements & Process" page found for each [Safe Travel Lane](/arriving/overview)
+To check if a COVID-19 PCR test is required before your departure for Singapore, please refer to the "Travel and Health Control measures" or "Requirements & Process" page found for each [Safe Travel Lane](/arriving/overview)

 <div id="price"></div>